oesteban/mem_ps_sampler_example/README.md

 [...]
 ```
 Then, the R script turns sampler.out into a graph. note that some filtering happens to remove processes that are not relevant to what's being profiles, and the filtering may need to be customized on a per-case basis.

+## notes
+* R script does not make use of the `MEM` entries -- could be used to track system memory availability vs the single process mem.